 What is driving the sales are people—hungry as hell for the messy ass White House drama between America’s special boy and his army of sycophants—who can’t tell the difference between a book about World War II and Trump’s face.
-Wolff’s book, which has been bolstered by media hype, a White House cease and desist, and Trump tweets, has reported massive sales (even the pirated copies online are rivaling TV and video games in a way that few books outside of Harry Potter ever do.)
+Wolff’s book—which has itself been bolstered by media hype, a White House cease and desist, and Trump tweets—is doing massive sales (even the pirated copies online are rivaling TV and video games in a way that few books outside of Harry Potter ever do).